 I have some writing genres that aren't typically thought of as travel, for example track & field and film festivals.
 But I've turned these niches into great travel experiences that includes attending European track & field events and the Belgian International Film Festival.

 experience.
 For example, I was in the fitness industry for many years

 and write about many aspects of sports, fitness and health.
 I've written an article about how to write for the fitness industry, if this is one of your interests.

-Having a specific niche is important.
-Better still - create several writing niches.
+Create several writing niches.
 I believe it’s the best approach for successful travel writing.

 When you diversify,

 you’ll find editors approaching you to write articles for them, instead